ooples/pine_script_docs/source/essential/Alerts.rst

 When users create a *script alert* on *alert() function events*, the alert will trigger on any call the script makes to the `alert() <https://www.tradingview.com/pine-script-reference/v4/#fun_alert>`__ function, provided its frequency constraints are met.
-If you want to allow your script's users to select which conditions in your script will trigger a *script alert*, you will need to provide them with the means to signify their choice in your script's inputs, and code the appropriate logic in your script.
+If you want to allow your script's users to select which `alert() <https://www.tradingview.com/pine-script-reference/v4/#fun_alert>`__ function call in your script will trigger a *script alert*, you will need to provide them with the means to indicate their preference in your script's inputs, and code the appropriate logic in your script.
 This way, script users will be able to create multiple *script alerts* from a single script, each behaving differently as per the choices made in the script's inputs prior to creating the alert in the charts UI.